 Why not save money and get a bigger feeder capacity by building your own?
 You’re already building your own deer blind, right?

-A deer feeder can be as simple (or complicated!) as you want.
+A homemade deer feeder can be as simple (or complicated!) as you want.
 Gravity does most of the work!